 Where can the methodology used for the calculation of the designated index be found?
+Not applicable for this sub-fund

 Where can I find more product specific information online?

 More product-specific information can be found on the website: www.assetmanagement.hsbc.com